 By foot, it takes approx. 20 min. from JR Saga-Arashiyama Station, and approx. 10 min. from Arashiyama Bamboo Forest.

-You might have seen a picture of a grand bridge as above.
-That is Togetsukyo Bridge.
-The iconic bridge of Arashiyama area.
-In the peak time of foliage, the whole mountain seems like a big mosaic art works.
-After you enjoyed view, there is another attraction which is Monkey Park.Also, if you like, you can enjoy boating around here.
+You might have seen a picture of a grand bridge across the river in Kyoto.
+That is Togetsukyo Bridge, the iconic bridge of the Arashiyama area.
+In the peak time of foliage, the whole mountain looks like a big mosaic art work.
+One of the best ways to enjoy the view is from the traditional boat called Yakatabune, or you can rent a rowboat.

-If you walk northwards for approximately 20 min from JR Saga Arashiyama Station, you’ll find Daikaku-ji nearby a big pond.
+If you walk northwards for approximately 20 min from JR Saga Arashiyama Station, you’ll find Daikaku-ji near a big pond.
 Daikaku-ji is featured in the Tale of Genji, the first novel in Japanese literature.
-Today, the temple is known as one of the places to feel the ancient court atmosphere and that’s why it is often used for Japanese historical movies.
-Since Daikaku-ji is not close to other popular tourist spots, it is less crowded than other big temples (such as Kiyomizu, Golden Pavilion, etc).
-Due to the reflection of foliage leaves & red pagoda in the pond, it is also called Deep Crimson Mirror.
+Today, the temple is known as one of the places to feel the ancient court atmosphere and it is often used for Japanese historical movies.
+Since Daikaku-ji is not close to other popular tourist spots, it is less crowded than other big temples (such as Kiyomizu temple, Golden Pavilion, etc).
+The reflection of foliage leaves and red pagoda in the pond is called Deep Crimson Mirror.

 ¥500 yen per adult

 Recommended time is 17:30～20:30 because of the illuminations.